 People Pleasing Purple Flowers

 You will find purple more versatile than you had ever imagined.
 Purple creates a deeply vibrant contrast when paired with colors like pink or yellow, or you can blend them into a serene pool of blue flowers.
-Successfully adding purple flowers into your landscape and garden plan is easy once you know all of your options.
+Successfully adding purple flowers into your landscape and garden plan is easy once you consider all of your options.

-We are here to help you look at the wide range of purples that Mother Nature has gifted to us all.
+This guide will help you look at the wide range of purples that Mother Nature has gifted to us all.
 Once you know what’s available to you, we are confident that you’ll agree.
 Your garden really can use a splash of purple pizazz.

 Purple pleases the human eye because it is a balanced color that combines cool blue undertones with warm red tones, and blends well into your garden, landscape, or floral arrangements.

-Purple flowers come in all the options of plants, including herbs, shrubs and trees.
+If you love the color purple, you’re in luck because purple flowers come in all the options of plants, including herbs, shrubs and trees.
 In this article we’ll cover them all, so let’s go ahead and plow into the power of purple flowers for your yard and garden landscape, beginning with herbs.

 “I must have flowers, always, and always.”